 Nutritional deficiency in the canine’s food can be a good reason for him to eat stool.
 Lack of essential vitamins like B12 can cause this habit, as well.

-Coprophagy is probably more worrying to dachshund owners than it is dangerousharmful to dachshund dogs.
+Coprophagy is probably more worrying to dachshund owners than it is dangerously harmful to dachshund dogs.

 Your first step is to rule out the medical reasons for the habit by contacting a vet before initiating ways to stop your dachshund eating poop.
 Dachshund owners and veterinarians have seen a significant improvement with the below strategies.

 · Taste-aversion products

-Certain smells and tastes are as repulsive to dachshund as the idea of poop eating is to humans, and spraying certain substances on the stool will make it less likable.
+Certain smells and tastes are as repulsive to dachshund as the idea of poop eating are to humans, and spraying certain substances on the stool will make it less likable.

 Many dog owners suggest remedies like adding pineapple and Zucchini to diets.
 Some remedies include spraying lemon juice, hot source, and chili powder on the stool to make it unappealing to eat.
 Unfortunately, the success of such methods is individual to each dog.